So, I’m on holiday for a week. Lewis is enjoying his first camping experience proper, but I can’t help wondering about my veg patch whilst away.

 Spring has far too much going on, and the middle of the summer can leave you returning to a forest of weeds.
 Plants can really suffer at this time too if you can’t find anyone to water your plot.

-I’ve had good harvests of beets, courgettes, French beans, salad and mangetout during the peak months, so I can’t complain as the plants’ production begin to wane.
+I’ve had good harvests of beets, courgettes, French beans, salad, and mangetout during the peak months, so I can’t complain as the plants’ production begins to wane.

 A scruffy time of year

 My plot always looks untidy at the end of summer too, where I’ve concentrated on harvesting rather than weeding.
 A bonus of holidaying at this time of year is that I don’t really mind the plot scruffiness.
 It’s not that I’m lazy, it’s just that I like to relax as Summer closes.
 I enjoy sitting back after a busy few months and thinking ‘ah well, I’ll clear that up in the Winter’.

 The one thing I am a little concerned about is my greenhouse.
 Mum is going to water the plants, but there is a lot going on there at the moment.
 Ripening black tomatoes, aubergines and some good chillis are all enjoying themselves undercover, and I don’t want to miss a thing!